nwcd-solutions/event-driven-wrf-on-aws/src/console/README.md

 ```
 ### Configuring the React applicaion

-Create backend resources & set the parameters in __src/aws-exports.js__(if use Amplify to create backend ,this file will be created automaticaly)
+Create backend resources & set the parameters in __src/aws-exports.js__(if use Amplify to create backend ,this file will be auto-generated)

-The first thing we need to do is to configure our React application to be aware of our new AWS Amplify project.
-We can do this by referencing the auto-generated `aws-exports.js` file that is now in our src folder.

 To configure the app, open __src/App.tsx__ and add the following code below the last import: